 So much depends on the first years of life.

-Early childhood development (ECD) programs can have a profound impact for children who are not receiving what they need to reach their potential.
-Nutrition and health care, learning opportunities, safe and loving environments, opportunities for enrichment — these are all things that give children a healthy start in life and will positively influence their development as they grow.
+Nutrition and health care, learning opportunities, safe and loving environments, opportunities for enrichment — these are all things that give the youngest children a healthy start in life and spark their development as they grow.
+Early childhood development (ECD) programs can have a profound impact for children who are not getting what they need to live at their potential.

 — Helen, grandparent in ChildFund’s responsive parenting programs, Uganda